standardebooks/tools/README.md

 -	### `build-cover`

 	Build an ebook cover a Standard Ebook source directory and place the output in DIRECTORY/src/epub/images/.

--	### `build-kobo`

-	Convert files in a Standard Ebooks source directory to be Kobo-compatible.

 -	### `clean`